N1nDr0id/FuserCustomSongManager/README.md

 You can also choose to download the latest executable within the dist folder.
 NOTE: this version is typically in development and may not be ready for use.

 ### Building
 To build the application, you need PyInstaller downloaded.

+Then, if you don't already have it, you'll need to follow the steps in [this thread](https://github.com/pyinstaller/pyinstaller/issues/3013#issuecomment-363916070) to get PyInstaller to recognize what's required for patoolib (the library used for extracting archive files when adding songs).

 Then:

 ```shell
 pyinstaller "src/manager.py" --onefile --windowed --icon=src/gui_icons/program_icon.ico --name="Fuser Custom Song Manager"